pcm708/BasicSeleniumFramework_1/README.md

 With the help of TestNG and Selenium Libraries, made a basic framework just for practice.
 To trigger the test cases, use testng.xml file.
+NOTE: This FW is not build on any selenium design pattern, just the basic usage of POM.